copperwall/IMPS/README.md

-# IMPS: A simple MIPS Emulator project written in Java for my CPE 315 Computer Architecture course.
+# IMPS: A MIPS Emulator written in Java

-IMPS is pretty simple at the moment, as it only supports around 10 MIPS instructions right now, but I plan to add more as time goes on.
+IMPS was a project for my CPE 315 Computer Architecture course.
+It currently only supports around 10 MIPS instructions right now, but I plan to add more as time goes on.
 IMPS also emulaes register pc state, and can accept input from stdin or a script file.

 ## Building:
 ```shell